kt42/Book-Critic/TO-DO.md

 ## TO DO:
-Remove "author name" from book details search author name  - DONE Add Admins instead of critics
+Remove "author name" from book details search author name  - DONE Add .htaccess file to remove need for index.php in url - Done Add Admins instead of critics
 Remove critics ability to delete or edit a review that isn't theirs (using logged in critic id to match critic id of the review?)
 Allow searching with both numbers and stings i.e. remove is_string
 Changes routes to from item/search and item/admin to search/item and admin/item
 Add function in booksdao to allow checking if the book actually exists before trying to update it (PUT),